gauthamramesh3110/blowfish-aim-adult/docs/architecture.md

 ### How it is computed

 `P_G` is **never built**.
-For `age x hours` it would be 6,861 x 97,670, or 5.36 GB, of which 99.97% is zeros — every column holds exactly two non-zeros.
+For `age x hours` it would be 6,862 x 104,532, or 5.74 GB, of which over 99.9% is zeros — every column holds at most two non-zeros.
+Instead `Graph` keeps two arrays, `U` and `V`, holding each edge's endpoints — 1.7 MB, the same information.
+Both matrix products become index
-Instead `Graph` keeps two arrays, `U` and `V`, holding each edge's endpoints — 1.6 MB, the same information.
-Both matrix products become index operations:
+operations:

 | operation | implemented as | cost |
 |---|---|---|